hillu/local-log4j-vuln-scanner/README.md

 The `--log` flag allows everythig to be written to a log file instead of stdout/stderr.

 Use the `--exclude` flag to exclude subdirectories from being scanned.
+Can be used multiple times.

 If class files indicating one of the vulnerabilities are found, messages like the following are printed to standard output: